ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/first_config/guide.en-gb.md

 ### Step 5: Use your email addresses

 Once you have configured your accounts, you can start using them straight away.
-To do this, OVHcloud offers an online application (a *web app*), available [here](https://www.ovhcloud.com/en-gb/mail/), and you will need to enter your email credentials.
+To do this, OVHcloud offers an web application, available [here](https://www.ovhcloud.com/en-gb/mail/).
+You will need to enter your email address and password to log in.

 If you would like to configure your email address on an email client or device (e.g. a smartphone or tablet), you can refer to our [configuration guides](/products/web-cloud-email-collaborative-solutions-email-pro).
 If you simply need the information required to configure your Email Pro account, the settings to use are listed below: